funkbit/TIKeyboardEvents/README.markdown

 Usage
 -----

-Copy the module to the Titanium directory (e.g. /Library/Application Support/Titanium).
+Copy the module to your Titanium directory (e.g. /Library/Application Support/Titanium).

 Add the module to your projects `tiapp.xml`: